-Click Create a job in the top right corner to enter the job creation page.
+Click Create a job in the upper right corner to enter the job creation page.

 Input the job name.

 Select the Pig job type to create a Pig job.
-This type of job is submitted in the background via the following process.
+This type of job is submitted in the background by using the following process.

 pig [user provided parameters]

 Fill in the Parameters option box with parameters subsequent to Pig commands.
-For example, if it is necessary to use a Pig script uploaded to OSS, the following shall be filled in:
+For example, if it is necessary to use a Pig script uploaded to OSS, the following must be filled in:

 -x mapreduce ossref://emr/checklist/jars/chengtao/pig/script1-hadoop-oss.pig